 Top Tips

-- Use Fresh, Dry Leaves: Make sure the sage leaves are fresh and completely dry if you wash them before frying to avoid oil splatter and soggy results.
+- Ensure the sage leaves are fresh and completely dry if you wash them before frying to avoid oil splatter and soggy results.

-- Quick Fry: Sage leaves only need 30 seconds in the oil.
+- Sage leaves only need 30 seconds in the oil.
 Remove them as soon as they turn slightly darker and crisp to avoid burning.

-- Fry in Batches: Fry the sage leaves in small batches to ensure they crisp up evenly and don’t overlap in the pan.
+- Fry the sage leaves in small batches to ensure they crisp up evenly and don’t overlap in the pan.

-- Season Immediately: Sprinkle the fried sage with salt while they’re still warm to help the seasoning stick.
+- Sprinkle the fried sage with salt while they’re still warm to help the seasoning stick.

-- Keep it Simple: Fried sage is best as a garnish, so let its flavor shine by using it sparingly to elevate dishes like pasta, risotto, or roasted veggies.
+- Fried sage is best as a garnish, so let its flavor shine by using it sparingly.

-- Keep the Oil: Save the excess oil after it cools down.
-You know have a sage-infused oil you can use to roast veggies or tofu.
+- Save the excess oil after it cools down.
+You know have a sage-infused oil to roast veggies or tofu.

 Serving Suggestions